 Waldorf Astoria Las Vegas | 3752 S. Las Vegas Blvd. | (702) 590 – 8888 | 11:45 AM to 4:15 PM

-When my best friend visited me, I took her here and we had the best time, ever!
+When my best friend visited me, I took her here and we loved it!
 We had the best view of the sun setting on the Las Vegas Strip.
-It’s $48 per person, but you get a lot for the price.
+It’s $48 per person, but the price was actually worth it.
 Make sure you make a reservation in advance to reserve your spot!

 Dance at clubs just like in the movies